OSGeo/gdal/doc/source/drivers/vector/vrt.rst

     Type of geometry encoding.

-    If the encoding is "Direct" or not specified, then the **field** attribute must be set to the name of the source geometry field, if there are several source geometry fields.
+    If the encoding is "Direct" or not specified, then the **field** attribute must be set to the name of the source geometry field, if there are multiple source geometry fields.
 If neither **encoding** nor **field** are specified, it is assumed that the name of source geometry field is the value of the **name** attribute.